Christine Menias: Writing

 Menias served as the associate editor of gynecologic imaging for Abdominal Radiology and serves as editorial board chair for abdominal imaging for RadioGraphics.
 In October 2019, The Board of Directors of the Radiological Society of North America (RSNA) announced Menias will be the next editor of RadioGraphics beginning in January 2021.
-As the peer-reviewed journal's first female editor, Menias will succeed Jeffrey S. Klein, M.D.
+As the peer-reviewed journal's first female editor, Menias will succeed Jeffrey S. Klein.